-Which is exactly where mediation for kids comes into play.
-Mediation is an opportunity for a child to unplug and just feel.
+Which is exactly where meditation for kids comes into play.
+Meditation is an opportunity for a child to unplug and just feel.
 It gives them coping mechanisms for dealing with stressful situations, and it helps their minds and bodies unite in one calming exercise.
-Teaching meditation to children can help improve their performance in school, their sleep patterns, and their overall emotion regulation.
+Teaching meditation to children can help improve their performance in school, their sleep patterns, and their overall emotional regulation.

 4. Changes the Brain

 Research has shown that when children practice meditation on a regular basis, it can change the brain.
 There is neuroplasticity.
 What this means is that our brains are not as fixed as once thought.
 Through meditation, brain centers for emotions and executive functioning can be changed and help children in a variety of ways.

 It can also help children regulate their emotions, thereby having fewer meltdowns, reduce their impulsivity, and improve concentration and focus.
 Very helpful with children diagnosed with ADHD or ADD.